HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 In the case of a couple this would normally be in equal shares but, where there are more than two purchasers, it may be in proportion to the amount each person contributed in financing the purchase e.g. 70% / 20% / 10%.

-Where the property is purchased in unequal shares then it is important that the source of funds from each party is clearly identified to avoid possible later difficulties with the French tax authorities concerning gifts tax.
+Where the property is purchased in unequal shares then you may wish to ensure that the source of funds from each party is clearly identified to avoid possible later difficulties with the French tax authorities concerning gifts tax.

 If you wish to own in equal shares, but with different contributions, then make it clear in the legal documentation that the larger contribution is not a gift, but a loan.